 Adjusting entries are prepared as an application of the accrual basis of accounting.
 At the end of the accounting period, some expenses may have been incurred but not yet recorded in the journals.
 Some income may have been earned but not entered in the books.

-Adjusting entries are prepared to have the accounts updated before they are summarized into the financial statements.
+Adjusting entries are prepared to update the accounts before they are summarized in the financial statements.